 The Summer Camp Staff is a vital part of a great summer camp experience.
-We are very excited to have a number of our staff returning from last year and these staff members have been working hard to be ready to provide a great summer experience.
+We are very excited to have returning staff join us from year to year.
+These staff members have been working hard to be ready to provide a great summer experience.

 Does your troop have Scouts who have gotten to a point where they are no longer interested in Merit Badges?
-Working on Camp Staff may be just the thing to re-energize their interest.
-Spend a summer among friends, helping other Scouts work their way through the program, and earn a paycheck.
+Working on Camp Staff may be just the thing to reenergize their interest.
+Spend a summer among friends, helping other scouts work their way through the program, and earn a paycheck.
 Anyone who is interested should contact Chuck at the council service center at 717-667-9236 or capgar@bsamail.org.